DiegoLing33/f2i/readme.md

 ---
 ## Idea
-Right now (version 0.1.0) can only converts text to image and back again, but it contains the very simple algorithm that allow encode files in the future.
+Right now (version 0.1.0) you can only converts text to image and back again, but application contains the very simple algorithm that allows encoding files in the future.
 I want to realize the system like "Path to Image", what about store and share your projects in images?
 Sounds interesting.
 Ok go...

 ## How to use?